-This course is taught by way of two lectures per week that will tend to be relatively formal.
-Class discussions will be held when the topic of discussion and time permit.
+This course is taught by way of two lectures per week, podcasts on selected topics and class discussions on certain topics.
 Students are expected to prepare for lectures by doing the prescribed readings beforehand and are encouraged to engage in lecture room discussions.
 All the prescribed material will not be addressed directly in lectures.
 Students are expected to take responsibility for their learning by independent study according to the guidance provided by the detailed course outline.
 Students are invited to discuss problems with the lecturer.